-Amarillo is a small community water system in Los Angeles County serving a population of approximately 3,000 people through 614 service connections.
+Amarillo is a small community water system in Los Angeles County serving a population of approximately 3,100 people through 629 service connections.
 Amarillo maintains two (2) wells located in the City of Rosemead.
 The wells are operated alternately.
-The system has no storage facilities; however, water produced from the wells enters a 5,000-gallon hydro-pneumatic tank, with the water injected with hypochlorite solution at the outlet of the hydro-pneumatic tank for disinfection prior to entering the distribution system.
+The system has no storage facilities; water produced from the wells is injected with hypochlorite solution at the well site for disinfection prior to entering the distribution system.
 Amarillo maintains a standby connection with San Gabriel Valley Water Company.
+In 2014, Amarillo's drinking water supply included water purchased from San Gabriel Valley Water Company.